paroi-tech/ladc/README.md

 ### Members of a `TransactionConnection`

-Common methods between `DatabaseConnection` and `TransactionConnection`:
+Common methods between `MainConnection` and `TransactionConnection`:

 * `tx.prepare(sql, params)` returns a promise of a `PreparedStatement`;
 * `tx.exec(sql, params)` executes the query and returns a promise of an `ExecResult`;